paulvangentcom/heartrate_analysis_python/README.md

 python -m pip install heartpy
 ```

 That's it!
+Note that Github always has the newest version.

-# Official Documentation
+# Documentation

 The official documentation is online!
 [You can find the official documentation here](https://python-heart-rate-analysis-toolkit.readthedocs.io)